 All management functions are described in a series of authorization matrices in [SEC].
-Of vital importance is how to read the security settings which can be found in [SEC] "Top Page > How to Read the Manuals" which provides the key needed to understand the privilege columns.
+Of vital importance is how to read the security settings which can be found in [SEC] "Top Page > List of Operation Privileges for Initial Settings (Settings Screen Type: Standard) > How to Read" which provides the key needed to understand the privilege columns.